learn-co-curriculum/cli-data-gem-assessment/README.md

 Congrats!
 It’s time to work on your first project.
 In this lesson you're going to build a [Ruby gem](https://guides.rubygems.org/what-is-a-gem/) that provides a Command Line Interface (CLI) to an external data source.
 The CLI will be composed of an Object Oriented Ruby application.
 You'll use all you've learned about Ruby and [CLI Applications in Ruby](https://github.com/learn-co-curriculum/ruby-cli-applications-readme) to complete this project.

 **Please note that while you will be writing code to [scrape data](https://github.com/learn-co-curriculum/scraping-reading) or utilize an API from a public website, we are really looking for you to demonstrate your ability  to write concise, easy-to-read Object-Oriented Ruby code (e.g. objects, not hashes; separation of concerns).
-The details of the regex's or the selectors you use to parse your scraped web pages are less important.**
+The details of the regex or the selectors you use to parse your scraped web pages are less important.**

 ## <a id="expectations">What to expect from the Project Review</a>